wacncontent/CustomizeTool/output/articles/multi-factor-authentication/multi-factor-authentication-azure-authenticator.md

 ![Add Account](./media/multi-factor-authentication-azure-authenticator/verify.png)

 ## How to add an account using TouchID
 The Azure Authenticator mobile app on iOS supports Touch ID.
 Azure Multi-Factor Authentication allows organizations to require a PIN in addition to having possession of their registered device.
-With this new feature, iOS users with Touch ID-enabled devices won’t need to enter the PIN anymore.
+With this new feature, iOS users with Touch ID-enabled devices won't need to enter the PIN anymore.
 Once set up, users just scan their fingerprint instead of entering PIN and tapping Approve.

 Setting up Touch ID with Azure Authenticator is really simple.
-You just complete a normal verification challenge with PIN, and if your device supports Touch ID, we’ll automatically set it up for you.
+You just complete a normal verification challenge with PIN, and if your device supports Touch ID, we'll automatically set it up for you.

 ![Touch ID](./media/multi-factor-authentication-azure-authenticator/touchid1.png)